How I built a Notion Custom Agent to read my newsletters for me

 The intent is good (stay informed, keep the ideas flowing) but the reality is a growing Gmail label called @Read that I visit approximately never.
 Even after a ruthless unsubscribe phase, without really noticing I'd signed up for a few more things, and a few more after that.
 By the time I ran this agent across three months of backlog, December had 62 items, January had 51, and February had 177.

 The trickier issue is quality variance.
 Some newsletters are always useful.
 Others are worth reading maybe 25% of the time.
-I don't want to unsubscribe, but I also can't justify reviewing each one manually to find the good stuff.
+I don't want to unsubscribe, but I can't justify reviewing each one manually to find the good stuff.

 There's also a practical angle: I pay for Notion already, and Gmail storage isn't free forever.
 Moving email content into a database where I can search, filter, and act on it makes more sense than letting it pile up in a label.